Your messaging is arguably the biggest contributing factor to your website conversion rate.

 And as you can see, we actually did implement a ton of changes based on these insights:

-We found it incredibly helpful, especially as a B2B website that doesn’t have much traffic and that also drives high ticket sales that have a long sales cycle.
+We found it incredibly helpful, especially as a B2B website that doesn’t have much traffic and also drives high ticket sales that have a long sales cycle.

 2. FiveSecondTest